 TRUXIMA Concentrate for solution for infusion Ref.[7416]
 Active ingredients: Rituximab

-Source: European Medicines Agency (EU) Revision Year: 2019 Publisher: Celltrion Healthcare Hungary Kft., 1062 Budapest, Váci út 1-3.
+Source: European Medicines Agency (EU) Revision Year: 2023 Publisher: Celltrion Healthcare Hungary Kft., 1062 Budapest, Váci út 1-3.
 WestEnd Office Building B torony, Hungary

 Therapeutic indications

-Truxima is indicated in adults for the following indications:
+Truxima is indicated in adults for the following indications.

-Non-Hodgkin’s lymphoma (NHL):
+Non-Hodgkin’s lymphoma (NHL)

-Truxima is indicated for the treatment of previously untreated patients with stage III-IV follicular lymphoma in combination with chemotherapy.
+Truxima is indicated for the treatment of previously untreated adult patients with stage III-IV follicular lymphoma in combination with chemotherapy.

-Truxima maintenance therapy is indicated for the treatment of follicular lymphoma patients responding to induction therapy.
-Truxima monotherapy is indicated for treatment of patients with stage III-IV follicular lymphoma who are chemo-resistant or are in their second or subsequent relapse after chemotherapy.
+Truxima monotherapy is indicated for treatment of adult patients with stage III-IV follicular lymphoma who are chemo-resistant or are in their second or subsequent relapse after chemotherapy.

-Truxima is indicated for the treatment of patients with CD20 positive diffuse large B cell non-Hodgkin’s lymphoma in combination with CHOP (cyclophosphamide, doxorubicin, vincristine, prednisolone) chemotherapy.
+Truxima is indicated for the treatment of adult patients with CD20 positive diffuse large B cell non-Hodgkin’s lymphoma in combination with CHOP (cyclophosphamide, doxorubicin, vincristine, prednisolone) chemotherapy.

-Chronic lymphocytic leukaemia (CLL):
+Chronic lymphocytic leukaemia (CLL)

 Truxima in combination with chemotherapy is indicated for the treatment of patients with previously untreated and relapsed/refractory CLL.
 Only limited data are available on efficacy and safety for patients previously treated with monoclonal antibodies including Truxima or patients refractory to previous Truxima plus chemotherapy.